China Doing Business in Texas

-With 32 foreign trade zones, Texas has the infrastructure to support a robust trade relationship with China.
-In fact, China is Texas’ third-largest export destination, accounting for more than 5 percent of Texas exports in 2018.
+With 34 foreign trade zones, Texas has the infrastructure to support a robust trade relationship with China.
+In fact, China is Texas’ fourth-largest export destination, accounting for more than 5 percent of Texas exports in 2023.
 Leading commodities traded between the Lone Star State and China include oil, industrial machinery, electric machinery and plastics.
 Texas is also home to world-class airports that connect business travelers with direct flights to Beijing, Shanghai and Hong Kong.
 Beyond their trade relationship, Texas and China share industry strengths in advanced technology, petroleum refining and chemical products, among others.

 Texas & Global Markets

 As the #1 global exporter in the U.S. and the #1 state for foreign direct investment, Texas continues to prove its reputation as a leader in the global economy.

 Chinese Companies Operating in Texas